diyaselis/reana-demo-cms-topmass/README.md

 [REANA](http://reanahub.io/) reusable research data analysis plaftorm.
 The objective is to extract the top-quark mass by measuring the peak position of the energy of b-tagged jets in the laboratory frame as portrayed in the [CMS Data Analysis School exercises](https://twiki.cern.ch/twiki/bin/view/CMS/SWGuideCMSDataAnalysisSchoolLPC2018TopExercise).
-More information can be accessed in the CMSDAS repository [here](https://github.com/CMSDASAtLPC/LongExerciseTopMass).
+More information can be accessed in the CMSDAS example repository [here](https://github.com/CMSDASAtLPC/LongExerciseTopMass).

 Analysis structure
 ==================